 What is a digital signature?

-A document to be signed is digitally signed by creating a unique digital fingerprint (hash value) of the document and signing it cryptographically.
-The signature can be applied directly to the digital document (PDF) and allows the identity of the signer to be established.
-If the document is subsequently modified, e.g. by changing the content, the digital signature is no longer valid because the digital fingerprint changes.
-This means that subsequent changes can be detected (integrity).
+A document to be signed is digitally signed by creating a unique digital fingerprint (hash value) of the document and cryptographically signing.
+The signature can be attached directly to the digital document (PDF) and allows the identity of the signatories to be established.
+If the document is subsequently modified, e.g. by changing the content, the digital signature is no longer valid, as the digital fingerprint changes.
+This allows subsequent changes to be detected (integrity).